LivInTheLookingGlass/ManifoldMarketManager/Readme.md

 1. First, make sure you are running Python >= 3.7
 2. Load the submodules
 3. Run `make dependencies`
 4. Make a file called `env_<name>.sh`.
-It should contain 6 exports
+It should contain a max of 7 exports
-    1. `GithubAPIKey`: The API key for reading GitHub issues and pull requests.
-Strictly speaking not needed, so long as you don't use GitHub rules, but the underlying script will check that this exists.
-    2. `ManifoldAPIKey`: The API key for managing your Manifold markets.
+    1. `ManifoldAPIKey`: The API key for managing your Manifold markets.
 See [here](https://docs.manifold.markets/api) for instructions on how to retrieve it.
+    2. `DBName`: The name of your database file
+    3. `LogFile`: The name of a logfile to use
-    3. `TelegramAPIKey`: The API key for your Telegram bot.
+    4. `TelegramAPIKey`: The API key for your Telegram bot.
 For more info, see [here](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Introduction-to-the-API)
-    4. `TelegramChatID`: The chat ID between your Telegram bot and you.
+    5. `TelegramChatID`: The chat ID between your Telegram bot and you.
 For more info, see [here](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Introduction-to-the-API)
-    5. `DBName`: The name of your database file
-    6. `LogFile`: The name of a logfile to use
+    6. `GithubAccessToken`: The Personal Access Token for reading GitHub issues and pull requests.
+Strictly speaking not needed, and it will try to fall back to unauthorized requests, but that isn't always feasible.
+    7. `GithubUsername`: See above
 5. Add your first markets using the arguments provided in `src/__main__.py`.
 Each market needs at least one DoResolveRule and at least one ResolveToRule.
 The simplest ResolveToRule is `--round` or `--current`.
 The simplest DoResolve rule is `--rel-date`.
 More complicated markets may need to have rules constructed manually.
 6. When you've added all your markets, modify the polling frequency in `daemon.sh`, then run `make daemon`